NoLtour/Uni-notes/Aerodynamics/2 Incompressible Viscous flow/3 Laminar boundary layer/Reynolds averaged Navier Stokes equations.md

 ## Reynolds averaged Navier Stokes equations

 This is where we use a "statistical description of the flow".
-For turbulant flow we know of course they are [[unsteady flow]], the [[Reynolds averaged Navier Stokes equations|RANS]] approach is to convert velocity and pressures into their statistical representations, for example take the velocity of a point:
+For turbulent flow we know of course they are [[unsteady flow]], the [[Reynolds averaged Navier Stokes equations|RANS]] approach is to convert velocity and pressures into their statistical representations, for example take the velocity of a point:
 ![[Pasted image 20221101102100.png]]
 The velocity is all over the place, but we can define instantaneous velocity as a function of mean velocity of that point plus variation, the same can also be done for pressure and velocity in other directions:
 $$\begin{align*}